Two Tether (2TC)

 The information on the safety page is prerequisite knowledge.

-There are many variations of 2TC systems, including:
+There are multiple types of 2TC systems, with variations in:

 For purposes of brevity, JRB is defining the the following terms to cover an important distinction between the various 2TC systems.
 (If there are defined terms already for this distinction in the 2TC community, please leave a comment):

-- Traditional 2TC System: The upper tether attaches to the saddle bridge and the lower tether attaches to a footloop.
-Bypassing branches requires a daredevil move or a 3rd tether.
+• Traditional 2TC System: The upper tether attaches to the saddle and the lower tether attaches to a footloop.

-- Smart 2TC System: The upper tether attaches to the saddle bridge and the lower tether attaches to BOTH a footloop AND the saddle bridge (or a 2nd bridge).
-The reason JRB refers to it as “smart” is because there is always one stable connection between the saddle bridge and the tree AND because we don’t need the 3rd tether.
+• Smart 2TC System: The upper tether attaches to the saddle and the lower tether attaches to BOTH a footloop AND the saddle.

-- Safety: The climber does not have a line to ground at all times and can’t rappel to safety.
-Getting stuck in a tree is a realistic hazard.
+1. Safety: The climber does not have a line to ground at all times and can’t quickly rappel to safety.
+This makes getting stuck in a tree a realistic hazard.

-- Comfort: Some 2TC climbers complain about strain on the one foot that is sustaining our body weight most of the time and particularly while advancing the upper tether.
+5. Comfort: 2TC climbers frequently complain about strain on the foot that is sustaining our body weight most of the time and particularly while advancing the upper tether.

-- It is more difficult to advance a tether on a big tree.
+• It is more difficult to advance the tethers.

-- Traditional systems which require “Hooking a leg” around the trunk is not feasible.
+• More difficult to remain balanced.
+Systems which require “hooking a leg” around the trunk are not feasible.

-- Rough bark.
+7. Rough bark.
 Advancing a connection up a rough barked tree while maintaining a minimum of slack is difficult.
-That’s probably why we see so many demonstrations on poles or smooth trees.

-- Passing branches: In Traditional Systems, a 3rd tether is typically required.
+9. Passing branches: In Traditional Systems, a 3rd tether is typically required.
 Regardless, the bypass requires that both tethers are removed and re-attached for each branch.
 The complexity of doing so varies based on the system details.
-It is sometimes hard to get one tether out from under the other one.
-Here’s a 2TC expert demonstrating how to bypass one branch in a “smart” system.
+It can be difficult to get one tether out from under the other one.
+Here’s a 2TC expert demonstrating how to bypass one branch.
 Does this look easy?

 Hitch Climbing Relationship